 This is the purpose of recognizing the Gartley pattern, a trader would know that the seeming reversal of downtrend XA is just part of the pattern.
 This pattern can occur in both bearish and bullish markets; the above was a bearish market, and you can reverse the trends in a bullish market.

 Uses of the Gartley pattern

-This technical analysis provides the most essential need to every trader, entry points to a trade.
-Unfortunately, to determine if it is truly a Gartley pattern, you have to wait for the entire trend to for, which means you will only benefit from the final trend and not those in-between.
+This technical analysis provides the most essential need to every trader, entry points to trade.
+Unfortunately, to determine if it is truly a Gartley pattern, you have to wait for the entire trend, which means you will only benefit from the final trend and not those in between.
 Nevertheless, this trading strategy is usually very effective and leads to a very strong trend which makes up for the wait (How to create a trading strategy).

 In the above example, a trader could place a sell order at point D and wait for the downtrend to continue.
 If one had, they would have made lots and lots of pips from that trade.
 Besides entry points, the same pattern informs you about where to place a stop-loss.
 Never forget to do this because even though this strategy is usually right, it’s not always 100% correct.
 The best strategies, such as this one, are ‘usually’ right, and anyone who offers a 100% win is a liar.

 Anyway, for purposes of risk management in Forex, place a stop loss around the level of point X. In a downtrend such as the one above, place the stop loss slightly above point X and vice versa in an uptrend.
 The reason for placing the stop loss here is to allow the move to develop.
 As we have seen in trend BC, it broke through the 38.2% Fibonacci level before bouncing back and re-establishing this level.
 This is a common occurrence and it is why you should not place the stop-loss directly above point D.